Ukrainians are making homemade body armor to send to frontline troops - KVIA

 The armor plates that go inside the flak jackets come from scrap metal salvaged from old cars by local mechanic Oleg Metla and then welded together by engineer Valery Olretsky.

 Golovenko brought the test plates to the shooting range.
-The first plate they tried was only 6 millimeters thick.
+The first plate they tried was only 6 milimeters thick.

 “You can see these bullets didn’t penetrate,” he said “But (a) sniper’s bullet and machine gun bullet penetrated, so we decided on a thicker option,” Metla said.